felixtaljaard/My-CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies)

-I am a creative, ambitious **Full Stack Junior Developer**, excited to start my new career path in the growing Tech industry.
-I have recently completed a 16 week intensive Coding Bootcamp at Makers Academy, which has instilled in me the drive to continue enjoying my self-learning with a growth oriented mind-set.
+I am an ambitious **Full Stack Junior Developer**, excited to start my new career path in the growing Tech industry.
+I have recently completed a 16-week intensive Coding Bootcamp at Makers Academy, which has instilled in me the drive to continue enjoying my self-learning with a growth-oriented mind-set.
 I am looking forward to expanding my analytical and creative problem solving skills to start creating code with real world benefits.

 My background as a musician allows me to think on the fly and pick up and retain patterns very quickly.
-As an economist I got used to systematically breaking down large sets of statistics, whilst being hod carrier showed that I could gain immense satisfaction from working extremely hard and seeing creations coming to fruition.
+Through my Economics studies, I learned how to break down large sets of statistics into useful data and insights.
+At the other extreme, my practical building site experience demonstrates that I derive satisfaction from working consistently hard and seeing creations coming to fruition.

 ### <a name="projects">Projects</a>